spurin/readiness-liveness-startup-probe-api/README.md

 This repository contains a Python Flask application designed to demonstrate the use of Kubernetes probes: Startup, Liveness, and Readiness.
 For each probe, the application supports delays, chaos injection and permanent failure.

-Endpoints can be accessed via http or via files (for example, cat /status/healthz).
+Endpoints can be accessed via http or via files (for example, cat /healthz).
 Successful operations result in OK, failures will return ERROR.

-Request information and status provided as logs in the running container.
+Request information and status provided as logs in the running container, allowing you to see the probe being actioned from the container view.

 ## Env Parameters